+congainen.
 The obligation is measured at the present value of the estimated future cash flows.
 The discount rates used for determining the present value of the obligation under defined benefit plan, are based on the market yields on Government securities as at the Balance Sheet date.

-Remeasurement of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognised immediately in Other Comprehensive Income, Net interest expense (income) on the net defined liability (asset) is computed by applying the discount rate, used to measure the net defined liability (asset), to the net defined liability (asset) at the start of the financial year after taking into account any changes as a result of contribution and benefit payments during the year.
-Net interest expense and other expenses related to defined benefit plans are recognised in Statement of Profit and Loss
+Remeasurement of the not defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognised immediately in Other Comprehensive Income.
+Not interest expense (income) on the not defined liability (asset) is computed by applying the discount rate, used to measure the not defined liability (asset), to the not defined liability (asset) at the start of the financial year after taking into account any changes as a result of contribution and benefit payments during the year.
+Not interest expense and other expenses related to defined benefit plans are recognised in Statement